 There is no specific timeframe for registering a branch in Turkey, however it will take longer than registering another business form because it requires more approvals.

-- How is a branch office taxed in Turkey?
+How is a branch office taxed in Turkey in 2023?

 Yes, the branch will be required to be represented by a Turkish national or residence permit holder.